Improve Automotive SEO by Acting Like a Librarian

 How Do I Know if I Have Duplicate Page Titles?

-You can easily check your site for duplicate page titles by logging into the Google tool called Search Console (formerly known as Webmaster Tools).
+You can easily check your site for duplicate page titles by logging into the Google tool called Search Console.

 If you’re not familiar with Google Search Console, here are instructions on how to log in.
 From your console dashboard, click the Search Appearance dropdown, and select HTML Improvements.